 Incubators Accelerators University Programs Distinguishing Features Are usually physical locations with shared office space (and office resources) for new businesses.
 They charge rent and other fees.
 Usually incubators are more efficient for "operating" companies (small businesses) as opposed to startups just developing their first products.
 Incubators offer individual workspaces (cubicles) or offices with shared use of conference rooms, receptionists, common areas, etc. Accelerators usually offer a small amount of equity funding and have an intensive program (a few weeks or months) that is designed to prepare the entrepreneurs, their product, and company for seed investment.
 Accelerators are usually "cohort" programs (a group of entrepreneurs are accepted and participate during the same timeframe).
 "Graduates" usually pitch before investors affiliated with the accelerator.
 Accelerators don't necessarily have buildings or facilities.
 Almost exclusively for students or for faculty trying to commercialize research.
 University programs may offer a combination of incubator facilities and programs similar to accelerators-with the funding being more in the form of small grants.
 University programs often offer an extensive network of advisors and mentors.
 Funding None.
 Usually in the \$10,000-\$50,000 range.
 Often VCs and prominent Angel investors participate so they can invest in the promising graduates.
 Varies.
 Usually in the \$5,000-\$20,000 range and/or free but with use of other university resources.
 Participants Usually businesses that already have a need for an office presence to conduct business, small businesses.
 Usually (but not always), younger teams of entrepreneurs-who can collectively survive for 3-4 months on the accelerator's funding, while participating in the program.
 Students (affiliated with the university) and faculty researchers.
-Duration Varies, but in the 1-5 years range 3-6 months Varies but often coinciding with the academic year: 1 semester or 2 semesters Selection Criteria No specific criteria, other than to be able to afford the monthly rent/charges.
-Some incubators will take equity in return.
-Usually highly competitive.
-Startups/ entrepreneurs apply, must go through intensive vetting processes.
-Usually accelerators also have a preferred type of company they want in the program (e.g., health care ventures only, or mobile app ventures only).
-Varies.
-Most students and faculty are permitted to participate in the programs, but may need to apply (or compete) for funding awards.
-Education None Varies.
+Duration Varies, but in the 1-5 years range n the 1-5 years range 3-6 months Selection Criteria No specific criteria, other than to be able to afford the monthly rent/ charges.
+Some incubators will take equity in return. thly rent/ Education None Varies.
 Some offer educational programs but don't require them, while other accelerators have specific startup training programs.
 Usually has lots of courses, workshops, seminars and other instructional programs for brand-new entrepreneurs.
 Mentorship Minimal.
 Often none-but some incubators affiliate with a list of mentors.
 Specific and intensive Broad.
 Varies in quality and in type (from small business mentoring to growth venture advising)